 The following Atomic Pile structure is only one simple version, designed for short-term use.
 It works very well during a troop meeting.
 When featured for extended use, like at a camporee or public gathering, a more solidly-built construction is in order.

-- four 10-foot x 2-inch poles for corner uprights
+- four 8 to 10-foot x 2-inch poles for corner uprights

 - twelve 4-inch diameter wooden discs -or- 4-inch squares of lumber, four of them painted with the numeral “5,” four with “10,” and four with “20”

 - one 4-inch diameter log, 15 inches long with a large eye hook on one side and a flat, even surface on the other

 - four 40-foot lengths of 1/4-inch braided nylon cord for the pulleys

 - four 25-foot lengths of 1/4-inch braided nylon cord for the boundary lines and guy lines

 - four 3-foot lengths of 1/8-inch nylon cord to attach pulleys to the corner uprights